 Forty percent of all motorcycle crashes in the U.S. are the result of another vehicle making a left turn.
 Most often these accidents occur when a motorcyclist is riding through an intersection and the driver of the vehicle coming from the opposite direction turns into the rider’s path.
 The result can be catastrophic and even deadly for the rider.
+If you've been injured in a crash, contact an experienced motorcycle accident lawyer to get the compensation you deserve.

 How Left-Turn Motorcycle Crashes Happen

-When a motorcycle crash like this occurs most of the time the fault lies on the vehicle making the left-hand turn and typically they happen because the driver of the vehicle:
+When a common motorcycle crash like this occurs most of the time the fault lies on the vehicle making the left-hand turn and typically they happen because the driver of the vehicle:

 - Fails to see the smaller size of the motorcycle.